jsmith/school/bio1001/midterm2.md

 # Lecture 11: Transcription
 Most DNA encodes proteins (the rest encode RNA).
 Specific sequences, called *genes*, of DNA encode specific proteins.
 This process is similiar in both eukaryotes and prokaryotes.

 This *transcription* process begins and ends at specific sequences of nucleotides. *mRNA* is produced from one DNA strand.
-During the *translation* phase, a polymer of amino acids called *polypeptide* is created.
+During the *translation* phase, a polymer of amino acids called a *polypeptide* is created.

 ## Prokaryotes vs. Eukaryotes
 Transcription and translation occur simultaneously in prokaryotes at no specific location.

 In eukaryotes, the two processes are spatially separated by the nucleus.
 There may be additional processing that occurs before transport.

-Multiple *ribosome* may be attached to one mRNA molecule.
+Multiple *ribosomes* may be attached to one mRNA molecule.

 ## Regulatory Sequence & Mechanisms of Transcription
 The *regulatory sequence* is a region "upstream" of the beginning of the gene.
 It controls factors such as timing, location and amount of gene expression.
 The beginning of the transcription starts at a predetermined location called the *promoter*.
 This is the binding site for RNA polymerase.